jeffjordan97/AI-ChatBot-Nodejs/README.md

 ## Introduction

-The Google Gemini ChatBot is integrated in a Node.js application that interacts with users through natural language processing, offering a wide range of functionalities powered by the Google Gemini API.
-Whether you need information, assistance, or just a friendly chat, this bot is here to help.
+The Google Gemini ChatBot is integrated in a Node.js application, interacting with users through natural language processing.
+The applications provides a simple command line interface to offer a range of functionalities powered by the Google Gemini API.
+Whether you need information, assistance, or just a chat, this bot is here to help.

 ## Features